Pacific Electric: Decline

 The Glendale line survived to the early 1950s due to the convenience of a subway into downtown Los Angeles and used the company's only modern equipment, a group of streamlined PCC cars.
 In 1940, Pacific Electric sold its Glendale, Burbank, and Pasadena operations to Pacific City Lines.
 San Bernardino operations were sold to San Bernardino Valley Transit.

 PE carried increased passenger loads during World War II, when Los Angeles County's population nearly doubled as war industries concentrated in the region attracting millions of workers.
 There were several years when the company's income statement showed a profit when gasoline and rubber were rationed and much of the populace depended on mass transit.
 At peak operation toward the end of the war, the PE dispatched over 10,000 trains daily and was a major employer in Southern California.
 However, the equipment in use was old and suffered from deferred maintenance.

-The nation's last interurban Railroad post office (RPO) service was operated by PE on its San Bernardino Line.
+The nation's last interurban railway post office (RPO) service was operated by PE on its San Bernardino Line.
 This was inaugurated comparatively late, on September 2, 1947.
 It left LA's new Union Station interurban yard on the west side of the terminal, turned north onto Alameda Street at 12:45 pm and reached San Bernardino at 4:40 pm, taking three hours for the trip while making postal stops en route as required.
 It did not operate on Sundays or holidays.
 This last RPO was pulled off May 6, 1950.

 Aware that most new arrivals planned to stay in the region after the war, local municipal governments, Los Angeles County and the state agreed that a massive infrastructure improvement program was necessary.
 At that time politicians agreed to construct a web of freeways across the region.
 This was seen as a better solution than a new mass transit system or an upgrade of the PE.